Jamesbondiscool/Digital-Clock/README.md

 # Digital-Clock
-A digital clock coded using css and html
+A digital clock coded using Css, Javascript and Html